StarChart-Labs/corona-ide/README.md

 ### Libraries Used

 Corona IDE is currently written against Java 1.8.
-Testing used the TestNG framework, and the mock testing library of choice is mockito
+Testing use the TestNG framework, and the mock testing library of choice is mockito

 ### Development Environment Setup